 Daniel Marcos: The first one is the revenue.
 It is also going to tell you the traction that the product or the services are getting.
-If getting enough traction, and a stable trend, then you could quit the job.
-If you are having these ups and downs, and the revenue is not there, I will not think of quitting the job.
+You could quit the job if you get enough traction and a stable trend.
+However, if you have these ups and downs, and the revenue is not there, I will not consider leaving the job.

 When the company needs you